jwGitHub9860/2D_Snake_Game/README.md

 ## New Features paragraph:
-* Allow player to change Snake color
+* Give player choice to change Snake and/or Food color(s)

 ## Rubric Submission Explaination: